paul-brabet/express-react-tinkerlist/README.md

 This project is still in its early stages.
 However the basic structure is there, allowing a user to authenticate with Spotify, and can access playlist data it would otherwise be unable to.

+## Codecept testing

+In order to run Codecept testing, both Selenium and the server need to be running.

+To do so:
+- Run 'selenium-standalone start' in one terminal
+- Then run 'npm run dev' or 'npm start' in a second terminal
+- Then run 'npm run codecept' in a third terminal

+A Chrome window will pop up and run automated end-to-end testing.

 ## Thanks

 The project used a Dev Academy project written by joshuavial, don-smith, and richchurcher as an an Express/React/Webpack boilerplate.